 Proper use of air conditioning can save up to 30% on the power bill.
 Maintain a constant temperature around 26º.
 For each degree of cold, energy expenditure shoots up between 6 and 8%.
 Inside the tent, wear light clothing.

 Facility maintenance is also essential.
-Dust or foreign objects on filters and air inlets and outlets worsens the performance of the equipment.
+Dust or foreign objects on filters and air inlets and outlets worsen the performance of the equipment.

 Now that you know everything about how to insulate a tent for AC don’t hesitate to go out there and enjoy it.
 Let yourself be advised by a qualified technician, who will propose the best solution taking into account the parameters.